dotnet/docs/docs/visual-basic/language-reference/error-messages/property-let-procedure-not-defined-and-property-get-procedure-did-not-return.md

 ---
-title: "Property let procedure not defined and property get procedure did not return an object | Microsoft Docs"
+title: "Property let procedure not defined and property get procedure did not return an object"

 ms.date: "2015-07-20"
 ms.prod: .net